 Are we experts?

 No. Well, maybe.
 No, we’re not professional baseball front-office analysts, so we have no official license for this, if there is such a thing.
 But okay, maybe we know what we’re talking about, because we’ve been doing this for some time as a hobby.
 We’re serious baseball fans who have written quite a bit for fan sites on this topic.
-We also have some skills at statistical analysis (we’ve worked in Finance, have MBAs), and we thought we’d apply them to trade valuation to build (what we hope is) a predictive model.
-We’ve fine-tuned and adjusted our numbers along the way, and recently decided to go public with our approach once we got the system to be reasonably accurate.
+We also have some skills at statistical analysis (we’ve worked in Finance, have MBAs), and we thought we’d apply them to trade valuation to build (what we hope is) a model that correlates well to real life.
+We’ve fine-tuned and adjusted our numbers along the way, and decided to go public with our approach once we got the system to be reasonably accurate.